 Primarily speaking, there are a number of employee wage rate payment systems, each differing greatly from the other and each having its individual set of pros and cons.
 The chief wage systems include that system which is based on time and the other which is based on the result which is produced.
 As per the first Time Rate System, the worker is paid strictly on the time like paid by the hour, which he takes irrespective of the output.
 He is paid either on a monthly, weekly or an hourly basis.
 In the second piece rate pay, it is independent from the bounds of time and is completely based on result produced.

-What do you mean by piece rate system of wage payment?
+What is a piece rate method or system of wage payment?

 1. Does not take into account the time spent on doing the work: As per the time rate system, the amount of time taken by the worker is of paramount importance in deciding how much he is going to be paid, yet this system is independent of such constraints and time is not a factor at all.
 The worker is free to take as much of time as he thinks he needs in order to complete the task so as to do it to the best of his ability and produce the best results.
 With such a system workers never procrastinate, they simply work hard and try to earn as much money as they can for their products.